Animal and Human Biology, and Ecology curriculum

-- plan interventions for the prevention, management, protection and conservation of natural resources,
+- plan interventions for the prevention, management, protection, and conservation of natural resources;

-- assess the impact of anthropization,
+- assess the impact of anthropisation;

-- design programs of environment al restoration,
+- design programs of environment restoration.

 In addition, the Curriculum provides a solid knowledge concerning the definition of micro-evolutionary processes of human populations, in the light of molecular, anthropometric, biodemographic, and osteological data, and those arising from the ‘man-environment’ interactions.

-- The analysis and systematics of fossil remains of the human lineage in the process of homination and sapientization; applied research in the bioarchaeological field, in its osteological, paleo-demographic and molecular aspects;
+- the systematics analysis of fossil remains of the human lineage and of bioarchaeological field in its osteological, paleo-demographic and molecular aspects;

-- study of the different susceptibility to disease in human populations; evaluation of anthropometric characteristics and body composition in relation to the life cycle and motor activities.
+- study of the different susceptibility to diseases in human populations; evaluation of anthropometric characteristics and body composition in relation to the life cycle and motor activities.